-- Carbon intensity is measured in tons of CO2e per USDm of sales.
-Figures C6.1 and C6.2 describe the weighted average carbon intensity (WACI). - 7) GHG emissions are categorised into scope 1, 2 and 3.
+8) Carbon footprint (intensity) is measured in tons of CO2e per USDm invested.

+9) GHG emissions are categorised into scope 1, 2 and 3.
 Scope 1: direct emissions from owned or controlled sources.
 Scope 2: indirect emissions from production process due to purchased electricity, steam, heating or cooling.
-Scope 3: all other emissions that occur in a company's value chain. - The Climate VaR expresses the downside of the exposure to climate risk and the upside of opportunities for technological advances as a percentage of AuM.
+Scope 3: all other emissions that occur in a company's value chain.

+10) The Climate VaR expresses the downside of the exposure to climate risk and the upside of opportunities for technological advances as a percentage of AuM.